Azure/AzOps/docs/wiki/Azure-Pipelines.md

 ```

-- Skip down to [Configuration, clean up and triggering the pipelines](#configuration-clean-up-and-triggering-the-pipelines) to get started
+- Your new Project is now ready.
+Skip down to [Configuration, clean up and triggering the pipelines](#configuration-clean-up-and-triggering-the-pipelines) to get started.

 ## Configure AzOps via Azure DevOps Portal

 - Import the above [AzOps-Accelerator repository](https://github.com/Azure/AzOps-Accelerator.git) to new project.